c4rt0/ICT_SKILLZ2/README.md

 # ICT_SKILLZ2

-After cloning the repository navigate in terminal to course-app and run :
+After cloning the repository navigate in terminal to course-app and run commands:

 ### npm install